-The most beautiful part of the Metropolitan library is the incredible spiral staircase which, thanks to Pinterest and Instagram, has become its remarkable symbol.
+The most beautiful part of the Metropolitan Library is the incredible spiral staircase which, thanks to Pinterest and Instagram, has become its remarkable symbol.

 Once you pay for the ticket and pass through the security, you can head directly to the 4th floor where the famous halls of the library are.

-There are silver, gold rooms, a long ballroom, and a special wood-carved room.
+There are silver, and gold rooms, a long ballroom, and a special wood-carved room.
 It might sound exaggerated, but with all its elegance and splendor, the place draws comparisons with Versailles Palace.

 It is estimated that the library has a capacity of housing 1.1 million volumes in its vast collection.